 Education as a means for reducing gender bias in the classroom:

 Education is one of the most important means of reducing gender bias in the classroom.
 A teacher helps a lot in reducing gender bias within the school by:

-1. The teacher should improve their own behavior toward students.
-They should provide equal opportunities in the classroom related to asking questions, responding properly in the class.
+1. The teacher should improve their behaviour toward students.
+They should provide equal opportunities in the classroom related to asking questions, and responding properly in the class.

 2. The teacher may involve students in discussing gender issues and engage students in solving gender-related problems.

 3. The teacher should assign equal responsibilities to all the children in various activities which take place inside the classroom environment.